karininin/getdata_project/README.md

 The names of the activities are modified from numeric representation, to more descriptive names found in the file "activity_labets.txt"

-Finally, the data is melted with id columns being subject and activity, and then cast with the mean of each remaining variable to prooduce the tidy, 180 x 68 dataset
+Finally, the data is melted with id columns being subject and activity, and then cast with the mean of each remaining variable to produce the tidy, 180 x 68 dataset